Yellow Leaves on Impatiens – How to Fix

-First, and for reference, the lower or older leaves of our Impatiens are the first to dry once completed the cycle starting to turn yellow and eventually dry, if this is your case, do not be alarmed we are within the normal parameters of the Impatiens, on the other hand, if those that turn yellow are the newer or central leaves then we may already have a problem.
+First, and for reference, the lower or older leaves of Impatiens plants are the first to dry once completed the cycle, starting to turn yellow and eventually dry.
+If this is your case, do not be alarmed.
+We are within the normal parameters of the Impatiens.
+On the other hand, if those leaves turning yellow are the newer or central leaves, we may already have a problem, and in this post, we will review how to fix it.

 What Causes Yellow Leaves on Impatiens?